Rental Car Discounts

 At Orlando International Airport (MCO) all of the major rental car agencies (Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National and Thrifty), plus a couple of less-known agencies, are located right in the parking garage across from the terminals.
 After going to the rental desk or kiosk in the terminal, you walk out to the garage and get your car.
 Some agencies (Alamo/National) even offer frequent renter and/or online check-in systems that allow you to skip the desk or kiosk in the terminal and go straight to the garage and pick your car.

 MCO airport also has over 15 less-known agencies that are off-site.
 For those agencies you’ll need to grab a shuttle from Level 1.
-Of the off-site agencies, the most promising (based on my readers’ reports) are SIXT and Payless.
+Of the off-site agencies, the most promising (based on our readers’ reports) are SIXT and Payless.
 They sometimes have excellent rates and they are both national or international chains.

 In addition, there are Alamo/National locations on-site at Walt Disney World, which is very convenient should you wish to keep your car for only part of the trip.
 (For more information about renting cars on Disney property, click here.)